 So, I’d better tell you how to use it so you don’t burn your skin (literally!).
 Here’s all you need to know about The Ordinary AHA 30% + BHA 2% Peeling Solution: what it does, how to use it and – most importantly – how to figure out if it’s right for you or not (hint: for most people, it’s a HELL NO!):

-Key Ingredients In The Ordinary AHA 30% + BHA 2% Peeling Solution
+What’s In The Ordinary AHA 30% + BHA 2% Peeling Solution?

 The Ordinary AHA 30% + BHA 2% Peeling Solution is an acid cocktail.
 It has 4 different types of AHAs: glycolic acid, lactic acid, tartaric acid and citric acid.
 All together, they build up to 30%.